cc65/cc65/libsrc/pce/readme.txt

  - the masks for buttons may be wrong.
  - 6 button gamepads are different and need slightly different code

-some graphical petscii chars should get added to the charset

 interruptor support in crt0 (and cfg) is missing
 - clock() should be hooked to a VBL interrupt